The AMF complies with the ESMA guidelines on updating stress test scenarios in accordance with Article 28 of the Money Market Fund Regulation

 Clarification on the latest ESMA guidance

 The ESMA guidelines published in 2019 (ESMA34-49-172) define the common reference parameters for different stress test scenarios.
 In accordance with Article 28(7) of the MMF Regulation, these guidelines are updated at least once a year to take into account the latest market developments.
-In this regard, on 29 June 2021 ESMA published the official translations of its new guidelines on updating stress test parameters (ESMA34-49-291).
-To reflect the period of tension in the money market in March 2020, most of the stress test parameters have been scaled upwards.
-This is the first annual update of this data since the implementation of MMFR reporting (which has been operational since 30 September 2020).
+In this regard, on 4 May 2022 ESMA published the official translations of its new guidelines on updating stress test parameters (ESMA34-49-446).
+Those new parameters reflect market conditions prevailing at year-end 2021.
+Those notably include an increase of interest rate variation parameters..
+This is the second annual update of this data since the implementation of MMFR reporting.

 On the same topic